Snow day! How to keep your kids entertained during a school closure.

 The best part, most of these don’t require power!

-While NOAA predicts a warmer winter, it only takes one snow or ice storm to wreak havoc on a community.
+It only takes one snow or ice storm to wreak havoc on a community.
 Protect your home from winter storms and prepare for power outages with these tips from Cheryl Nelson, Cummins Weather and Preparedness Advisor and FEMA-certified disaster preparedness expert.
+And be sure to sign up for the Cummins Home Power Generation newsletter to get valuable resources and tips, including information on backup power options, to help your family weather the storm.